rpanackal/a2a-sample-app/README.md

 ## Project Structure

-- **server/**: A2A server implementation using Quarkus and SAP Cloud SDK for AI
+- **server/**: A2A server contains implementation of `AgentExecutor`, the transport agnostic component that processes incoming A2A messages and generates appropriate responses.
+    - A stateless (fire-and-forget) agent that responds to weather queries with `Message` events only
+    - A stateful agent that responds with `Task` events only.
+Look at the [Resources](#resources) section for more details on Tasks vs Messages
 - **client/**: A2A client implementation for connecting to and communicating with the server

+The project is configured to use REST Transport instead of the default JSON-RPC.

 ## Prerequisites